 South Carolina College Admissions Consulting

-Recent estimates released by the American School Counselor Association indicate that average student-to-counselor ratios in South Carolina high schools are nearing 400-to-1, on average.
+Recent estimates released by the American School Counselor Association indicate that average student-to-counselor ratios in South Carolina high schools are nearing 350-to-1, on average.
 South Carolina’s school counselors are well-qualified and play a very important role in promoting the intellectual, social, and emotional development of their students.
 However, numerous job roles and increasing responsibilities in the areas of testing, crisis counseling, and disciplinary intervention have left many South Carolina school counselors unable to devote adequate attention to college planning and admissions guidance.
 The college admissions process at the nation’s most competitive colleges and universities has grown more complex and demanding, yet South Carolina students are often unable to secure the college-related support necessary to develop a list of target colleges, organize campus visits, complete college applications, craft college essays, prep for college interviews, apply for financial aid and scholarships and engage in several other critical admissions-related activities.
 This is why many South Carolina families seek out college admissions consulting.

 College Transitions counselors and college admissions consultants strive to supplement the important work of South Carolina’s school counselors and offer responsive, research-backed college planning and admissions advice to South Carolina students, including those attending Academic Magnet High, Fort Mill High, Dutch Fork High, Spring Valley High, Spartanburg High, Spartanburg Day School, Hammond School, Porter-Gaud School and other high schools throughout South Carolina.
 Our academic and publishing credentials, along with our extensive college counseling and admissions experience, allow us to offer a unique, data-driven program of college planning services.
 Past South Carolina students working with College Transitions have earned admission into some of the best colleges and universities across the United States, including many in the Southeast, such as the Georgia Institute of Technology, the University of North Carolina at Chapel Hill, Davidson College, Rhodes College, Vanderbilt University, University of Georgia, University of South Carolina, University of Richmond, University of Virginia, the University of Pennsylvania, and many other competitive institutions.